Randy Winn

 Dwight Randolph Winn (born June 9, 1974) is an American former professional baseball player and is currently the vice president of player development for the San Francisco Giants of Major League Baseball (MLB).
-He played all or parts of 13 seasons in Major League Baseball (MLB), primarily as an outfielder.
+He played all or parts of 13 seasons in MLB, primarily as an outfielder.
 Winn was a switch hitter, and threw right-handed.
 He made his major league debut in 1998 with the Tampa Bay Devil Rays, then went on to play for the Seattle Mariners, San Francisco Giants, New York Yankees, and St. Louis Cardinals.
 He played in the 2002 Major League Baseball All-Star Game.
 Following his playing career, Winn worked as an analyst for Giants broadcasts on NBC Sports Bay Area from 2013 to 2024, leaving to accept his current position with the Giants.

 Early life

 Winn was born in Los Angeles but attended San Ramon Valley High School.
 He attended Santa Clara University and played baseball and basketball (where he played guard alongside Steve Nash, his former roommate and future NBA Most Valuable Player).